-My Burger King BK Stacker King recipe below makes four single hamburgers, but feel free to stack up as many patties as you can handle.
+My Burger King BK Stacker King copycat recipe below makes four single hamburgers, but feel free to stack up as many patties as you can handle.

 Menu Description: “Creamy marsala wine sauce with mushrooms over grilled chicken breasts, stuffed with Italian cheeses and sundried tomatoes.
 Served with garlic mashed potatoes.”